John-Doggett/update-monerod-script/README.md

 # update-monerod-script
-Script and ansible playboko to update monerod
+Script and ansible playbook to update monerod